oronmadmon/idhm/README.md

-### idhm: Infectious Diseases - Household Modeling
+### R/idhm: Infectious Diseases - Household Modeling

 Oron Madmon

-[idhm](https://github.com/oronmadmon/idhm) is an [R](https:/www.r-project.org) package.
-This package generalizes [independent hypothesis weighting (IHW)](https://bioconductor.org/packages/release/bioc/html/IHW.html)  multiple testing procedure to correlated tests.
-It enables using of both correlation between the tests and covarites that are informative under the alternative to increases power over the Bonfferoni correction.
+[R/idhm](https://github.com/oronmadmon/idhm) is an [R](https:/www.r-project.org) package.
+This package implements...

 #### Installation

-You can install it from its [GitHub repository](https://github.com/oronmadmon/test).
+You can install it from its [GitHub repository](https://github.com/oronmadmon/idhm).
 You first need to install the [devtools](https://github.com/hadley/devtools) package.

 ```r
 install.packages("devtools")
 ```

-Then install R/corihw using the `install_github` function in the [devtools](https://github.com/hadley/devtools) package.
+Then install R/idhm using the `install_github` function in the [devtools](https://github.com/hadley/devtools) package.

 ```r